socketstream/socketstream/README.md

 ### Why SocketStream?

-Building a simple chat app that uses websockets is easy, but rich, non-trivial, responsive realtime UI without ending up with a mess of code is hard SocketStream eases the pain by:

-* Integrating best-of-breed modules to increase productivity
+The Real-Time web has been touted for years, and it is very much in use.
+However there remains a number of challenges that have not been solved.
+Web Sockets will remain an important technology for delivering a _live_ experience on your website or mobile app.
+However with HTTP/2 and WebRTC other options come into play.
+SocketStream will help you to mix and match depending an what you aim to build.

+It give you tools to manage your project:

 * Providing a sensible place to put everything
+* Accelerating deployment with integrated asset packing and CDN support
+* Production Deployment skeleton
+* Good debugging output

+Integration points:

 * Accelerating development with Live Reload and (optional) support for Stylus, Jade, and other transpilers.
-* Accelerating deployment with integrated asset packing and CDN support
-* Organizing spaghetti client-side code into modules you can `require()` with Browserify
-* Working well with all major client-side frameworks (e.g. Backbone, Ember, Angular)
+* Add-ons can be dropped in without configuration needed picking between Cookie and Token based auth.

+Batteries included:

+* Dependencies are peer, so you pick the versions you want to use.
+* Built-in CommonJS bundler (ES6 on-the-way)
+* Built in formatter integration for: Sass, LESS, Stylus, Jade, Hogan
+* Built in template engine integration for: HTML5, React, Angular, jQuery
+* Built in transport integration for: Socket.io and SockJS
+* Examples

+Building a simple chat app that uses websockets is easy, but rich, non-trivial, responsive realtime UI without ending up with a mess of code is hard SocketStream eases the pain by:

 ### Applications using SocketStream